Frequently Asked Questions

 If a charity (such as Oxfam, Greenpeace and Wateraid at Glastonbury) is a nominated charity that the festival promoter is actively supporting, then it’s a different ballgame – as in the Greenpeace field at Glastonbury, or the Action Aid tent at Reading.
 Exceptionally free pitches are offered, but as sponsorship budgets have shrunk, stall frontage is an increasingly valuable commodity and an important and essential source of revenue for the festivals.
 More normally a reduced deal is offered to charities, subject to the charity campaign being empathetic with the event.

 If offering a reduced deal, I would pay attention to the size of pitch and location on site, but the most important issue would be the number of staff passes requested.
-A staff pass has a street value of a festival ticket, and the average festival ticket price is around £200 per person.
-So for Reading and Leeds for example, for a 6m pitch with 5 staff passes would be around £1,000 for the duration – and at these events where the campsites are open from Wednesday midday until Monday midday with an audience of around 90,000, it does offer cost value exposure.
+A staff pass has a street value of a festival ticket, and the average festival ticket price is over £300 per person.
+So for Reading and Leeds for example, for a 6m pitch with 5 staff passes would be around £2,400 for the duration – and at these events where the campsites are open from Wednesday midday until Monday midday with an audience of around 90,000, it does offer cost value exposure.
 I would point out that passes are not transferrable under licence terms, so the same people have to be there for the duration, although of course they can come and go if necessary.

 Normally festivals do not agree to money collection ( and certainly not bucket shaking for security reasons), but are OK with signing up people as members and regular donors.
 While charities can have leaflets for people to pick up, leafleting or flyering is not permitted at festivals for environmental and waste reasons.
 The important thing is to have an attractive stall with some activity to draw the punters in, so that is where charities have to be creative.
 I would mention that there are sound constraints placed on stalls, so a big sound system would not be a starter.
 Food outlets are separately licenced and have to meet the same environmental health regulations as a high street restaurant, and as such do not tend to be feasible for most charities.